Jamaican Blue Spike

 Medicinal uses:

-To treat in ulcer, fever, rheumatic inflammation, dysentery, eye trouble, open sores in children’s ears, cure heart trouble
+To treat ulcers, fevers, rheumatic inflammation, dysentery, eye trouble, open sores in children’s ears, cure heart trouble

 Medicinal properties: